Administration for Children's Services311Search all NYC.gov websites

 Housing Support

-The Administration for Children’s Services (ACS) Housing Support Services (HSS) unit provides housing supports to parents/guardians who are the discharge resource persons in foster care reunification services and parents/guardians receiving eligible preventive services through ACS’ contracted providers.
-Assistance includes identifying housing resources to helps families involved with foster care or prevention services with accessing suitable, stable, long-term housing.
+The Administration for Children’s Services (ACS) Housing Support and Services (HSS) unit provides housing supports to parents/guardians who are the discharge resource persons in foster care reunification services and parents/guardians receiving eligible preventive services through ACS’ contracted providers.
+Assistance includes identifying housing resources to help families involved with foster care or prevention services with accessing suitable, stable, long-term housing.

 Who is Eligible?